-Another book review available.
-I have been one of the technical reviewers of this book, but I've tried to be fair on the highlights and weaknesses of its materials.
+Note: I have been one of the technical reviewers of this book, but I've tried to be fair on the highlights and weaknesses of its materials.
+Of course that means that I also got a free evaluation copy provided by the publisher.

 Author: Abid H. Mujtaba